-This policy was initially developed in consultation with staff, pupils and parents.
+This policy has been developed in consultation with staff, pupils and parents.
 The consultation and policy development process involved the following steps:

-1. Review - a member of staff or working group pulled together all relevant information including relevant national and local guidance

-- 2. Staff consultation all school staff were given the opportunity to look at the policy and make recommendations - 3.
+- 1. Review a member of staff or working group pulled together all relevant information including relevant national and local guidance - 2.
+Staff consultation all school staff were given the opportunity to look at the policy and make recommendations - 3.
 Parent/stakeholder consultation parents and any interested parties were invited to contribute to / reflect upon the policy - 4.
 Pupil consultation we investigated what exactly pupils want from their RSE - 5.
 Ratification once amendments were made, the policy was shared with governors and ratified

-This process last took place in April 2021, and will be repeated as and when significant changes are made to the policy.
+This process last took place in April 2021.